DDriggs00/mavlinkinterface/docs/active/move.md

 throttle (integer, optional):
 > An integer from 1 to 100 representing the percentage of propeller power to use.
 > Defaults to 100

+absolute (boolean, optional):
+> When true, *direction* is relative to magnetic north
+> When false or absent, *direction* is relative to the current heading of the drone

 execMode (string, optional):
 > The execution mode to use for this command.
 Possible execution modes are: